UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-the-parse-force/README.md

-# Natural language processing course: `Put name of your project here`
+# Natural language processing course: `The Parse Force - Project 7`

 Please, organize README and the whole structure of the repository to be self-contained and reproducible.